 2. THE OBSERVATION METHODS AND LOCATION

-A basic observation method of the visual range extension is pointing the camera towards presumed or barely visible remote mountain range.
+A basic observation method of the visual range extension is pointing the camera towards the presumed or barely visible remote mountain range.
 The observations carried out during the last totality were planned rather spontaneously.
 In order to continue these observations during forthcoming total solar eclipses the most helpful will be the Urlich Deuschle panorama generator or alternatively the PeakFinder website.
 Using these panorama generators you are able to set your observation place both against the umbral path and mountain ranges located at certain azimuth with a rough distance to them.
 Another helpful tool is the Google Earth path measure and estimated real-time shadow presence, that you can make on your own.
 I have prepared 2 examples for forthcoming 2 South America eclipses, that you can watch below.

 An important part of the observation method is also analyzing the footage, where you can see the details, snap the view and edit it giving the result beyond the ability of human vision.